If your portfolio is concentrated in one security or a narrow group of stocks, it can result in significant investment risk.

 Another tax benefit is not having to pay long-term capital gains taxes (equal to as much as 20% of the appreciated value of the stock).
 Nor are you liable for the net investment income tax (NIIT) of 3.8%, which may also apply if you sell a large position.
 The charitable organization benefits while you manage your tax liability.

-Talk with a financial professional to determine how to effectively position assets as part of your short- and long-term financial plan.
-If your holdings include your own company’s stock, you’ll need to understand potential company restrictions on selling stock or hedging, and the tax implications.
+A financial advisor can help you determine how to effectively position assets as part of your short- and long-term financial plan.
+If your holdings include your own company’s stock, you’ll need to understand potential company restrictions on selling stock or hedging, as well as the tax implications.

 Learn about our approach to investment management.